yuriy-chumak/ol/doc/BUILD.md

 Please note that external libraries (like opengl, sqlite, etc.) support require HAVE_DLOPEN and OLVM_FFI enabled.

-Next options valid only if  provides OLVM_UNSAFES=1
+Next options valid only if OLVM_UNSAFES is enabled

 |Variable      |Value                          |Meaning |
 |--------------|-------------------------------|--------|